frappe/erpnext/erpnext/docs/user/manual/en/manufacturing/articles/capacity-planning.md

-# Capacity Planning based on Production Order
+# Capacity Planning based on Work Order

 Capacity Planning functionality helps you in tracking production jobs allocated on each Workstation.